AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Keltner Channel
 ### Description
-Keltner Channels are volatility-based envelopes set above and below an exponential moving average.
-This indicator is similar to Bollinger Bands, which use the standard deviation to set the bands.
-Instead of using the standard deviation, Keltner Channels use the Average True Range (ATR) to set channel distance.
-The channels are typically set two Average True Range values above and below the 20-day EMA.
-The exponential moving average dictates direction and the Average True Range sets channel width.
-Keltner Channels are a trend-following indicator used to identify reversals with channel breakouts and channel direction.
-Channels can also be used to identify overbought and oversold levels when the trend is flat.
+Keltner Channels are volatility-based envelopes placed above and below an EMA.
+This indicator shares similarities with Bollinger Bands, where the bands are set using the standard deviation.
+Here, instead of using the standard deviation, Keltner Channels use the Average True Range (ATR) to set the channel distance.
+Typically, the channels are set two Average True Range values above and two ATRs below the 20-day EMA.
+The EMA determines the direction and the Average True Range dictates the channel width.
+Keltner Channels form a trend-following indicator that is applied with the aim of identifying reversals with channel breakouts and channel direction.
+The channels can also be used to spot overbought and oversold levels when the trend is flat.

-In his 1960 book, *How to Make Money in Commodities*, Chester Keltner introduced the "Ten-Day Moving Average Trading Rule," which is credited as the original version of Keltner Channels.
-This original version started with a 10-day SMA of the typical price {(H+L+C)/3)} as the centerline.
-The 10-day SMA of the high-low range was added and subtracted to set the upper and lower channel lines.
-Linda Bradford Raschke introduced the newer version of Keltner Channels in the 1980s.
-Like Bollinger Bands, this new version used a volatility-based indicator, Average True Range (ATR), to set channel width.
-(Source: StockCharts.com)
+In his 1960 book, *How to Make Money in Commodities,* Chester Keltner featured the "Ten-Day Moving Average Trading Rule," credited as the original version of Keltner Channels.
+This version started off with a 10-day SMA of the typical price {(H+L+C)/3)} as the center line.
+The 10-day SMA of the high-low range was added and subtracted to set the upper and lower channel lines respectively.
+Linda Bradford Raschke then brought in the more recent version of Keltner Channels in the 1980s.
+Similarly to Bollinger Bands, this new version made use of a volatility-based indicator, Average True Range (ATR), to set channel width.
 Middle line = 20-day exponential moving average
 Upper channel line: 20-day EMA + (2x ATR(10))
 Lower channel line: 20-day EMA – (2xATR(10))

 ### Interpretation
 Indicators based on channels, bands and envelopes are designed to encompass most price action.
 Therefore, moves above or below the channel lines warrant attention because they are relatively rare.
 Trends often start with strong moves in one direction or another.
 A surge above the upper channel line shows extraordinary strength, while a plunge below the lower channel line shows extraordinary weakness.
 Such strong moves can signal the end of one trend and the beginning of another.